rlucas11/panelCodeR/info.md

   - Determine whether to use a univariate or bivariate model
   - Identify the number of waves
   - Extract variable names
-  - Identify phantom variables
+  - Identify which waves require phantom variables

-* Determine which parts of the model to include
+* Determine which parts of the model to include (based on model name and other options)
 * Build an initial parameter table (using functions in buildParTable.R)
-* Add constraints based on model specifications
+* Add constraints based on model specifications (using functions in buildConstraints.R)
-* Optionally add limits to help with convergence issues
+* Optionally add limits to help with convergence issues (also from buildConstraints.R)
 * If lavaan: Run code from parameter table
 * If Mplus: Build Mplus code from lavaan parameter table and run (with MplusAutomation)
 * Create summary information for output